greenelab/simulate-expression-compendia/README.md

 [Experiment_1](https://github.com/ajlee21/Batch_effects_simulation/tree/master/scripts/experiment_1)is an experiment to validate SVCCA.
 Specifically we are checking:

 1. Is our similarity metric, [SVCCA](https://arxiv.org/pdf/1706.05806.pdf), working as we expect?
+See [test_svcca_and_transformations.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_1/test_svcca_and_transformations.ipynb)

 2. Does input dimensions affect the similarity calculation?
+See [test_svcca_and_dimensionality.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_1/test_svcca_and_dimensionality.ipynb).
+We also used the same set of scripts from Experiment 0 but modified the simulation script,[simulate_data_truncated.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_1/2_simulate_data_truncated.ipynb), in order to allow the user to subsample the number of genes from the simulated dataset and examine the SVCCA performance.